Elahe Vahdani

 An extensive overview of deep learning-based algorithms to tackle temporal action detection in untrimmed videos with different supervision levels.

-Cross-modal Center Loss
+Cross-Modal Center Loss CMCL figure

-CVPR 2021
+CVPR, 2021

 Recognizing American Sign Language Nonmanual Signal Grammar Errors in Continuous Videos